Concurrency

 Rate limiting LLM providers

-Configure RPM per provider via:
+Configure provider limits via:

 • rpm: 600 in the provider's entry in providers.toml / harn.toml.